 E*TRADE is an online broker from the United States created in the 80s.
 The company is known for being one of the pioneers in the online trading market for retail investors.
-Recently, in 2020, it was acquired by Morgan Stanley in the biggest takeover of a U.S. bank since the 2008 crisis.
+In 2020, it was acquired by Morgan Stanley in the biggest takeover of a U.S. bank since the 2008 crisis.

-If you live outside of the United States and want to use E*TRADE, this article will introduce a few of the countries where the service is available and provide alternatives for international investors who cannot use the platform or who prefer to use other services providers.
+If you live outside of the United States and want to use E*TRADE, this article will introduce a few of the countries where the service is available and provide alternatives for international investors who cannot use the platform or who prefer to use other service providers.

 What countries is E*TRADE available in?

 We can say that E*TRADE is available almost worldwide, but its main focus is on the United States market.
 The online broker is primarily open to US residents.
 Investors from other countries can still access their services upon request, but their access is restricted.

-If you live outside of the United States and want to open an account, you must submit a paper version of the application form and send a copy of your passport via fax or regular mail.
-Opening the investment account from outside of the United States may be burdensome to the investor, considering the costs and time that need to be spent in the process.
+If you live outside the United States and want to open an account, you must submit a paper version of the application form and send a copy of your passport via fax or regular mail.
+Opening an investment account from outside of the United States may be burdensome to the investor, considering the costs and time that need to be spent in the process.
 Besides that, you will not be able to create a margin account, which is not available for all users.

 E*TRADE in the European Union